AMWA-TV/ms-05-02/docs/Framework.md

     // Get a single class descriptor
     [element("3m1")]    NcMethodResultClassDescriptor GetControlClass(
         NcClassId identity,    // class ID
-        NcBoolean includeInherited    // if set the descriptor would contain all inherited elements );
+        NcBoolean includeInherited    // If set the descriptor would contain all inherited elements );

     // Get a single datatype descriptor
     [element("3m2")]    NcMethodResultDatatypeDescriptor GetDatatype(
         NcName name,    // name of datatype
-        NcBoolean includeInherited    // if set the descriptor would contain all inherited elements );
+        NcBoolean includeInherited    // If set the descriptor would contain all inherited elements );
 };
 ```